PUR Cables and Wires with the Insulation and Sheath Material Polyurethan

 Polyurethan (PUR) - Thermoplastic Elastomere (TPE)

-PUR stands for "polyurethane".
 The insulation and sheathing material "PUR" is a thermoplastic elastomer (TPE) and has become increasingly important in the cable industry due to its special properties and advantages.

-This material shows at certain temperatures mechanical characteristics similar to rubber.
-The combination of thermoplastic and elastic characteristics has led to the description TPE thermoplastic elastomere.
-Here at SAB Bröckskes GmbH & Co KG, we use PUR on a Polyether base as sheath material.
+Here at SAB Bröckskes GmbH & Co KG, we use PUR on a Polyether base (TPE-U) as sheath material.
 In addition to standard Polyurethane, thanks to constant development between SAB Bröckskes and the plastic industry, the following types of PUR are also available:

 PUR-Types from SAB Bröckskes: